ZubaydullaCoder/osonsavdo-web-app-nextjs/instructions/docs/architecture.md

 ## Milestones and next steps

-1. Create Prisma schema with core entities (Product, Variant, Sale, PaymentType, Customer, Settings).
+1. Create Prisma schema with core entities (Product, Variant, Inventory, Sale, PaymentType, Customer, Settings).
 2. Scaffold Next.js PWA shell with Dexie + React Query + Fuse sample and a simple POS page that loads a seeded catalog into IndexedDB.
 3. Implement `/api/sales/sync` endpoint with idempotency and a worker consumer to process queued sales.
+Ensure the endpoint returns `corrections[]` on conflicts and records persisted sale rows for auditing.
-4. Add background job workers (BullMQ) and simple admin UI to view queued/conflicted sales.
+4. Add a "Sales for Review" queue and simple admin UI to view and resolve conflicted sales (manager workflow).
-5. Add tests for offline sync, idempotency, and conflict cases.
+5. Add background job workers (BullMQ) when scale requires it, and tests for offline sync, idempotency, and conflict cases.

 ## Appendix: quick rationale for major choices